-So each year since that point I have been documenting the pulse of family life once a year and how I am finding it.
+This was something I simply couldn’t fathom at the time, so thought I would document the pulse of family life once a year and share how I was finding it.
 You can read previous posts here:

 - Late 2009 – Does It Really Get Harder?????.
 I contemplate comments from other parents with older kids who suggest that it actually gets harder as the kids get older!
 Our youngest was 10 months old at this time.